-Insecticide and formulation Labeled insects Remarks b acephate (Orthene): 97 fireworms, spanworms, sparganothis Maximum of one application per year.
-Water soluble; should not be used with more than the recommended amount of water or wash-off may occur, particularly with sprinkler application. acetamiprid (Assail): 30 SG, 70 WP cranberry fruitworm, flea beetle, fireworm (suppression), spanworms, sparganothis,tipworm Maximum of two applications per year.
+Insecticide and formulation Labeled insects Remarks ^b acephate (Orthene): 97, 75S fireworms, spanworms, sparganothis Maximum of one application per year.
+Water soluble; should not be used with more than the recommended amount of water or wash-off may occur, particularly with sprinkler application. acetamiprid (Assail): 30SG, 70WP cranberry fruitworm, flea beetle, fireworm (suppression), spanworms, sparganothis,tipworm Maximum of two applications per year.
 Minimum of 7 days between applications.
 Bacillus thuringiensis (Bt) Dipel: ES cranberry fruitworm, fireworms, spanworms, sparganothis The percent active ingredient in Biobit is about half that of Dipel; check labels for specific rates.
 Must have good coverage of leaf surfaces; a spreader/sticker may improve effectiveness.
 Most effective against young larvae.
 Two to three successive applications at 3- to 5-day intervals may be necessary.
 Burholderia spp. cells (Venerate): XC armyworms, fireworms, leafrollers, loopers, sparganothis fruitworm, aphids (suppression), cranberry blossom weevil (suppression), mites (suppression), thrips (suppression) May be applied by ground or aerial equipment.
 No preharvest interval.
 Reapply every 3-10 days.
 Optimal results when targeting newly hatched larvae, nymphs, or immatures.
-Do not apply while bees are foraging. carbaryl (Sevin): XLR Plus, 4F fireworms, flea beetle, fruitworm, sparganothis Maximum of 10 quarts (XLR or 4F) or 12.5 lb (80 Solupak) per acre per year. chlorantraniliprole (Altacor): 35 WG fruitworm, sparganothis, fireworm, spanworms Begin applications when treatment thresholds have been reached.
+Do not apply while bees are foraging. carbaryl (Sevin): XLR Plus, 4F fireworms, flea beetle, fruitworm, sparganothis Maximum of 10 quarts (XLR or 4F) or 12.5 lb (80 Solupak) per acre per year. chlorantraniliprole (Altacor): 35WG fruitworm, sparganothis, fireworm, spanworms Begin applications when treatment thresholds have been reached.
 Thorough coverage is required.
 One-day preharvest interval.
 Do not apply more than once every 7 days.
 No more than three applications per season.
-Do not exceed 9 oz per acre per season. chlorpyrifos (Lorsban): 4E, 75 WG, Advanced cranberry weevil, fireworms, fruitworm, spanworms, sparganothis Maximum of two applications per year.
+Do not exceed 9 oz per acre per season. chlorpyrifos (Lorsban): 4E, 75WG, Advanced cranberry weevil, fireworms, fruitworm, spanworms, sparganothis Maximum of two applications per year.
+Minimum of 10 days between applications.
 Chromobacterium subtsugae (Grandevo) aphids, armyworms, brown spanworm, cranberry blossom weevil, cranberry fruitworm, cutworms, fireworms, leafrollers, loopers, mites, sparganothis fruitworm, thrips Do not apply to flooded fields.
 May be applied as a foliar spray by ground or aerial equipment and by chemigation.
 Most effective against newly hatched larvae.
 Thorough coverage is required, the use of an adjuvant is recommended to maximize effectiveness.
 It has a residual activity of about 7 days and no limit on the number of applications.
 No preharvest interval. diazinon (D•Z•N): 50W, AG500, AG600WBC blackheaded fireworm, fruitworm, tipworm Current labels of some products require a minimum of 400 gal/a of finished spray, which precludes usage of low-volume spray equipment.
 Maximum of six applications per year and a minimum period between applications of 14 days.
 All formulations are very hazardous to birds. imidacloprid (Admire Pro, Alias 2F, Alias 4F, Widow) root grubs, rootworms For soil application only; must be watered in.
 In Wisconsin, primarily for control of flea beetle larvae.
 Apply no more than 0.5 lb ai/acre per season. indoxacarb (Avaunt) blackheaded fireworm, cranberry weevil, spanworms Eye irritant.
 May be applied by chemigation.
 Hold water for 1 day after application.
 Apply no more than 24 oz/a per season.
-Wait at least 7 days between treatments. methoxyfenozide (Intrepid): 2F blackheaded fireworm, gypsy moth, spanworms, sparganothis Very selective to Lepidoptera and therefore protects natural enemies important in IPM programs.
-Is an insect growth regulator so death may occur a few days after application, but feeding and damage stop shortly after ingestion.
-Maximum of 64 fl oz per acre per year (four applications at maximum label rate).
-Be aware of application restrictions in sandy regions where the endangered Karner blue butterfly is known to occur. novaluron (RimOn): 0.83 EC blossomworm, fireworms, flea beetle, fruitworms, gypsy moth, spanworm, sparganothis, tipworm Maximum of three applications of 36 fl oz per acre per year.
-Cannot be used with surfactants or adjuvants.
-Wait at least 7 days between applications.
+Wait at least 7 days between treatments.

 Table 5.
-Currently registered insecticides for cranberriesa
+Currently registered insecticides for cranberries^a

-aRefer to table 3 for restricted entry intervals and preharvest intervals; refer to table 7 for insecticide rates. bRefer to table 6 on page 15 for relative toxicity of insecticides to honeybees.
+^aRefer to table 3 for restricted entry intervals and preharvest intervals; refer to table 7 for insecticide rates. ^bRefer to table 6 on page 16 for relative toxicity of insecticides to honeybees.